2023 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 56: Utah
+BKFC 56 Utah: Perry vs. Alvarez

-Bare Knuckle Fighting Championship 56: Utah is a bare-knuckle fighting event being held by Bare Knuckle Fighting Championship on December 2, 2023.
+BKFC 56 Utah: Perry vs. Alvarez is a bare-knuckle fighting event being held by Bare Knuckle Fighting Championship on December 2, 2023.

 Background

-This event featured former UFC fighter Mike Perry against former UFC Lightweight champion Eddie Alvarez.
+This event featured former UFC fighter Mike Perry against former UFC Lightweight champion Eddie Alvarez for the inaugural King of Violence Championship.
 This also had the bareknuckle debut of former UFC fighter Jeremy Stephens.

 A Heavyweight bout between Ben Rothwell and Todd Duffee was scheduled for the co-main event.
 However, on November 30, it was announced the bout was cancelled due to Rothwell having an illness.
 The bout was rescheduled for BKFC: Knucklemania IV on April 27, 2024.
 A bout between Nick Rossborough and Kevin Brooks was cancelled prior to the event.